per1234/smartpins/README.md

  9. **ENCODER**

 Manages a standard rotary encoder.
 It will of course require *two* pins.
 For types that also include a push switch, a third (probably a debounced type) may also be added separately.
-Decodes dual input signals and calls back with +1 or -1 when a clockwise or anitclockwise "click" occurs.
+Decodes dual input signals and calls back with +1 or -1 when a clockwise or anticlockwise "click" occurs.
 If this is the "wrong" sense for your application, simply reverese the two pin definitions.

-A *very* simplistic (and bounce-ignored) truth table:

-RAW A|RAW B|COOKED
-1|1|
-1|0|
-0|1|
-0|0|+1
-1|0|
-0|1|
-1|1|-1
+10. **ENCODERAUTO**

+Based on an encoder, callback returns an absolute value representing the position.
+You provide four additional parameters Vmin, Vmax, Vset and Vinc.
+Vmin is the minimum value the pin(s) will return, Vmax  the maximum and Vset is where you require the "current" position to be.
+Obviously, at all times, Vset must be between Vmin and Vmax.
+Vinc is the amount by which the encoder increments (or decrements) with each click.
+Defaults are Vmin=0, Vmax=100, Vset=50, i.e. the mid-point and Vinc=1.
+One click anticlockwise will callback with 49, 1 clicks clockwise will callback with 51

+Vmin, Vmax may be -ve.
+The encoder will function as long as the numerical condition Vmin < Vset < Vmax holds true.
+Thus as an example, imagine an encoderauto pin-pair with Vmin=-273 Vmax=0 Vset=-100 and Vinc=10.
+One click anticlockwise will callback with -110 and one click clockwise will callback with -90.
+If the clockwise rotation is continued, callbacks will occur with -80, -70, -60, -50, -40, -30, -20, -10, 0, 0, 0, 0.....

 ## Getting Started